nyanrider/raspberry-pi-git-clone-mp3/README.md

-just tring to download some music to my rpi zero w
+just tring to download some sh!t to my rpi zero w browsing whit half Gig of ram is difficult